lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

 .. _DP0-2-Cmndline-Beginner-Step-1:

 Step 1.
-Accessing the terminal
+Access the terminal
 ==========================

 1.1.
 Log in to the Notebook Aspect.